animator/learn-python/contrib/pandas/Pandas_Series_Vs_NumPy_ndarray.md

 - When you need to perform mathematical operations on numerical data.
 - When you’re working with multi-dimensional data.
 - When computational efficiency is important.
-- When you need to store data of same data type.  `
+- When you need to store data of same data type.

 ## Pandas Series

 Pandas is a Python library used for data manipulation and analysis, introduces the `Series` data structure, which is designed for handling labeled one-dimensional data efficiently.
+Indexing in Pandas Series is Label-based.
+It effectively handles heterogeneous data.

 Features of Pandas `Series`: